Cody Fajardo: Oakland Raiders

-After going undrafted in the 2015 NFL Draft, Fajardo signed with the Oakland Raiders on May 8, 2015.
-On September 1, 2015, he was waived by the Raiders.
+After going undrafted in the 2015 NFL draft, Fajardo signed with the Oakland Raiders on May 8, 2015.
+On September 1, he was waived by the Raiders.

 Toronto Argonauts

 On October 8, 2015, Fajardo was signed to the practice roster of the Toronto Argonauts of the Canadian Football League.
 He re-signed with the Argonauts on May 17, 2016.
 Fajardo scored his first professional rushing touchdown on July 13, 2016, before throwing his first professional touchdown pass on July 25, 2016.
-Fajardo would see his role expand during 2017 into a change-of-pace backup while starter Ricky Ray sat out with injury, but remained the short yardage quarterback when Ray returned.
-He scored the game-winning touchdown with 23 seconds remaining in the 2017 East Final in short-yardage, on a 1-yard plunge against the Saskatchewan Roughriders, sending the Argonauts to the 105th Grey Cup game.
-The Argos would go on to win the championship game over the Calgary Stampeders.
+Fajardo's role expanded in 2017 into a change-of-pace backup while starter Ricky Ray was injured.
+After Ray returned, Fajardo returned to his role as short-yardage quarterback.
+He scored the game-winning touchdown with 23 seconds remaining in the 2017 East Final in short-yardage on a 1-yard plunge against the Saskatchewan Roughriders, sending the Argonauts to the 105th Grey Cup game.
+The Argos won the championship game over the Calgary Stampeders.
 Although Fajardo showed considerable promise and poise when he played, the Argonauts were unable to sign him to a contract extension with the acquisition of James Franklin from the Edmonton Eskimos.

 BC Lions

-After failing to sign with the Argonauts and entering Free Agency, Fajardo signed with the BC Lions on February 16, 2018.
-Fajardo continued his role as a short down rusher and change of pace quarterback behind Travis Lulay and Jonathon Jennings, registering 14 completions on 20 attempts for 153 yards, one touchdown and one interception, as well as 42 rushes for 108 yards and 5 more scores.
+After entering free agency, Fajardo signed with the BC Lions on February 16, 2018.
+Fajardo continued his role as a short down rusher and change of pace quarterback behind Travis Lulay and Jonathon Jennings, registering 14 completions on 20 attempts for 153 yards, one touchdown, and one interception, as well as 42 rushes for 108 yards and 5 more scores.